KANSAS CITY, Mo. – Ned Yost certainly loved the fight that the Kansas City Royals showed Saturday night.

 Jairo Asencio (1-1) earned his first major league win by pitching a clean ninth inning, while Chris Perez set the Royals down in order for his second save of the season.

 "We fought back, but it just wasn't enough," said the Royals' Mike Moustakas.

 Booed all night, Choo made Kansas City pay for hitting him early in the game.

-The outfielder was plunked by starter Jonathan Sanchez in the third inning, which sent both teams streaming onto the infield.
+Jonathan Sanchez got him in the right knee in the third inning, sending both teams streaming onto the field.
 Sanchez and Choo have some history: The left-hander broke Choo's thumb last season by hitting him with a pitch and sent him to the disabled list for nearly two months.

-Tempers were still simmering in the bottom half when Cleveland starter Jeanmar Gomez hit Mike Moustakas leading off the inning.
+Tempers were still simmering in the bottom half when Cleveland starter Jeanmar Gomez hit Moustakas leading off.
 Plate umpire Gary Darling immediately tossed Gomez along with Indians manager Manny Acta and third baseman Jack Hannahan, who rushed into the middle of the fray.

-Royals manager Ned Yost was in the middle of the scrap, losing his hat as he got into Hannahan's face between the mound and first base.
+Yost was also in the middle of the scrap, losing his hat as he got into Hannahan's face.

 Carlos Santana, Jose Lopez and Kipnis each drove in a pair of runs for the Indians, who have come alive after a miserable five-game stretch to start the season.
 They scored seven times in the first inning while taking the series opener, and piled up 14 hits on Saturday night.

 Things soured for Sanchez early in the third, when Brantley ripped a one-out triple to the wall.
 Asdrubal Cabrera followed with an RBI single, and Sanchez plunked Choo on the right knee.